jestjs/jest/website/versioned_docs/version-27.1/Configuration.md

 Activates notifications for test results.

 **Beware:** Jest uses [node-notifier](https://github.com/mikaelbr/node-notifier) to display desktop notifications.
 On Windows, it creates a new start menu entry on the first use and not display the notification.
-Notifications will be properly displayed on subsequent runs
+Notifications will be properly displayed on subsequent runs.

 ### `notifyMode` \[string]